waynodiablo/Oystercard/yelpv3.md

 Here, the `span` tag with class 'endorsements_count' is populated with the current review endorsements count when the page is first loaded.
 Then, when the user clicks on 'Endorse', our JS is fired and posts to the URL linked to by the 'Endorse' link.
 It takes the response and replaces the number in the `span` with it.

 Your tests should now be passing.
+Commit and :twisted_rightwards_arrows:.

 #### Refactoring using partials